M. F. Sumtsov Kharkiv Historical Museum: History

 The World War II was a heavy blow to the museum's collections.
 At this time a significant part of the collection has been lost.

 On June 18, 2015, the museum was named after its founder and first director — Mykola Sumtsov.

-Today the M. F. Sumtsov Kharkiv Historical Museum retains the significance of the research, scientific-methodical and cultural-educational center of the Kharkiv region.
+Today the M. F. Sumtsov Kharkiv Historical Museum retains the significance of the research, scientific-methodical and cultural-educational center of Kharkiv Oblast.